ibm-cloud-docs/power-iaas/network-architecture.md

 ## Using custom IP address in PER enabled {{site.data.keyword.powerSys_notm}} with GRE tunnel
 {: #per-gre}

-A Generic Routing Encapsulation (GRE) tunnel is required when you want to establish a connection from your PER-enabled workspace with classic infrastructure because the classic subnet is located behind the Backend Connect Router (BCR) router.

-The custom IP address for example `172.X.X.X` that originates from your workspace is dropped and not allowed to pass through by the BCR.
-The BCR only allows to pass through an IBM Cloud IP address (`10.0.0.0/8`).

-Hence, if you have a custom IP address in your PER-enabled workspace, you will need a GRE tunnel that will wrap the custom IP address with another header.
-This GRE tunnel will need to be attached with the transit gateway.

-In a non-PER-enabled workspace that uses Direct Link to connect the classic infrastructure, you can set up the GRE tunnel using the automation that is supported in {{site.data.keyword.powerSys_notm}}.

 ![Connecting workspaces in different regions](./images/use_case_diags-PER_GRE_tunnel.svg "Connecting workspaces in different regions"){: caption="Figure 14.
 Connecting workspaces in different regions" caption-side="bottom"}